 Born in Kanagawa prefecture in 1960, Nakada moved to Shanghai in 1999 and began photographing people on the streets of Shanghai since 2008.
 In 2016, he exhibited “Shanghai” at Place M, and continued his exhibitions “Passerby A” (2017) “Five Eyes” (2018) and “Four Limbs and Five Organs” (2019) at the same venue.
 Nakada is also actively participating in exhibitions and photo festivals overseas.
 In 2018 he held his exhibition “Five Eyes” at Machine House Brewery in Seattle, USA and participated in Shanghai International Photo Festival, 1st China Naiman Camel Bell on Silk Road International Photo Festival, and Yixian International Photo Festival in the same year.

 Born in Hong Kong in 1982, Chow began photographing in 2010.
 He participated in Hong Kong International Photo Festival’s “Dozens of photography works - 100FT.PARK's Special” in 2013, and was selected as one of the finalists of the 2nd Hong Kong Photo Book Awards in 2014.
 In 2015, his first solo exhibition “the flower” was held in ACO Book in Hong Kong.
-He self-published his first photobook “Day Trip” in 2018 and the works were exhibited at Café+ kubrick.
+He self-published his first photobook “Day Trip” in 2018 and the works were exhibited at Kubrick.
 He also self-published his second book “Japanese photograph” in 2018 and a zine titled “Medical Research Report 2019” in 2019.
 In 2020, his zine “the flower” was published as one of the “Dying City” series by Mark Pearson.
+After the release of “No Teacher But I Can Take Photographs” with Zen Foto this year in 2020, Chow has exhibited his works at HK feature territory and Kubrick, Hong Kong.